 Hosthub (formerly SyncBnB) makes the BnB property listing process easier by offering a calendar synchronization tool that works across more than 200 booking channels.
 The software guarantees 100% success in preventing double booking across channels, maximizing profit, and reducing customer complaints.

 Talentuno provides an end-to-end solution for the recruitment industry.
 With an integrated, cloud-based software system, they help to pre-select candidates more effectively whilst at the same time reducing cost.

 50Skills is an all-in-one recruiting platform that includes in-platform messaging, job boards, and job sharing via social media.
 It makes the creation of job listings simple, allowing the employer's brand to appear more attractive to potential prospects.

 TAMI (formerly SalesOptimize) software uses artificial intelligence to mine data from across the internet in order to generate highly qualified sales leads, tailored to the specifics of the business.
 TAMI allows its clients to skip the prospecting step and focus on generating sales.

 Else Corp manages an innovative cloud-based platform for retailers, manufacturers, brands, and independent designers in the fashion industry.
 They provide the back-end support processes for front-end functions such as product personalization and virtual.

-Nordigen uses data analytics to help banks verify the credit ratings of potential customers using a variety of financial and behavioural parameters to expedite the process.
+Nordigen uses data analytics to help banks verify the credit ratings of potential customers using a variety of financial and behavioral parameters to expedite the process.
 The service helps both banks and their customers by simplifying the process of validating creditworthiness.

 UniQue Software aims to pioneer innovation within the telecom industry by operating its virtual phone system.
-The company focuses on optimizing the user-interface to provide premium quality telecom services.
+The company focuses on optimizing the user interface to provide premium quality telecom services.

 Embed Social helps to build better relationships between marketers and their potential customers by syncing their social media activity with their web presence, simply, automatically, and in real-time.